mysteriumnetwork/tequilapi-webapp-tutorial/README.md

 ```

-7. Then we need to transform our call to the correct format.
-We will call the api using this url format: `http://localhost:5000/proxy/<ip>/<port>/tequilapi/<path>` and the proxy will transform it to `http://<ip>:<port>/tequilapi/<path>`.
-To do this transfomation we can use the following code:
+7. Then we need to transform our target URL to the correct format.
+We will call the API using this URL format: `http://localhost:5000/proxy/<ip>/<port>/tequilapi/<path>` and the proxy will transform it to `http://<ip>:<port>/tequilapi/<path>`.
+To do this transformation we can use the following code:

 ```ts
   let url = req.url?.split('/')